vimpunk/mio/README.md

 In mio, there are two classes to cover the two use-cases: one that is move-only (basically a zero-cost abstraction over the system specific mmapping functions), and the other that acts just like its Boost.Iostreams counterpart, with shared semantics.

 ### How to create a mapping
+NOTE: the file must exist before creating a mapping.

-There are three ways to do that:
+There are three ways to map a file into memory:

 - Using the constructor, which throws on failure:
 ```c++